mystoragebox/Folder_Structure/Music_Folder.md

 `Massive Attack\COLLECTED (2006)[flac]\1-01 - SAFE FROM HARM.flac`
 > `<Artist>\<Album> (<Year>)[<.Ext>]\<Disc#>-<Track> - <Title>`
 ## Single CD Compilation Disc Template
 The compilation folder is anything you want it to be.
-I have a folder for movie soundtracks and another for mix CD's.
+For example, have a folder for movie soundtracks and another for mix CD's.

 `Soundtracks\Gone in 60 Seconds OST (2000)[flac]\01 - Painted On My Heart.flac`
 > `<compilation folder>\<Album> (<Year>)[<.Ext>]\<Track> - <Artist> - <Title>`